ToolJet/ToolJet/README.md

 ## Features

-- Visual app builder with widgets such as tables, buttons, dropdowns and more
+- Visual app builder with widgets such as tables, charts, modals, buttons, dropdowns and more
 - Connect to databases, APIs and external services
 - Deploy on-premise
 - Granular access control on organization level and app level